 Creation.
 Identity.
 Wisdom

-“I am all that has been and is and shall be, and no mortal has ever lifted my mantle.”
+“I am all that has been, and is, and shall be, and no mortal has ever lifted my mantle.”
 The Roman historian Plutarch recorded this inscription from a statue of a veiled goddess, depicting either Neith or Isis, in Sais, Egypt.
-The veiled goddess has long been equated with nature.
-The lifting of the veil symbolising scientific or spiritual enlightenment.
-Beyond which lies understanding, wisdom, and the secrets of nature.
+The veiled goddess has long been equated with nature; the lifting of the veil symbolising scientific or spiritual enlightenment, beyond which lies understanding, wisdom, and the secrets of nature.

 The themes of creation, and the pursuit of wisdom, are found in the tales of Raven and Odin.
-Two primordial archetypes.
-They are “lost originals of the remote past” as the poet William Blake would have called them.
+They are two primordial archetypes.
+They are “lost originals of the remote past”, as the poet William Blake would have called them.

-It was in this remote past that imagination mingled with the landscape, and myths emerged.
-Formed in part from a desire to understand the mysteries of life and the universe.
-To try and offer answers to the questions which still haunt us: why am I here?
-And is there any meaning to life?
+It was in this remote past that imagination mingled with the landscape, and myths emerged, formed in part from a desire to understand the mysteries of life and the universe.
+To try and offer answers to the questions which still haunt us: why am I here? and, is there any meaning to life?

-Carl Jung observed that “the primitive mentality does not invent myths, it experiences them.”
-To the ancestral mind there was no distinction between the inner and outer.
-The macrocosm and the microcosm.
-Between seasonal, cosmic and transformational patterns present in all myths.
+Carl Jung observed that “the primitive mentality does not invent myths, it experiences them”.
+To the ancestral mind there was no distinction between the inner and outer: the macrocosm and the microcosm, which are the seasonal, cosmic and transformational patterns, present in all myths.

 They saw all things as connected, all present in each other.
-Today we know, as Carl Sagan told us, that: “The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were all made in the interiors of collapsing stars.
+Today we know, as Carl Sagan told us, that, “The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies, were all made in the interiors of collapsing stars.
 We are made of star stuff.”
-At every moment we are being nourished and rebuilt by dying stars.
-We who are alive right now because of a great number of unlikely events happening.
+At every moment, we are being nourished and rebuilt by dying stars; we who are alive right now, because of a great number of unlikely events happening.

 So what existed before the universe?
 Another universe collapsing into itself?
 A single singularity?
-The myths tell us that it was a time of chaos.
-Of darkness and mist.
-Creator gods were often depicted as hermaphrodites.
-A form in which all dualities are resolved.
-It is written in the Tao Te Ching that the: “Tao gives birth to One, One gives birth to Two, The Two gives birth to Three, The Three gives birth to all universal things.
+The myths tell us that it was a time of chaos, of darkness and mist.
+Creator-gods were often depicted as hermaphrodites, which is a form in which all dualities are resolved.
+It is written in the Tao Te Ching that the, “Tao gives birth to One, One gives birth to Two, The Two gives birth to Three, The Three gives birth to all universal things.
 All universal things shoulder the Yin and embrace the Yang.
 The Yin and Yang mingle and mix with each other to beget the harmony.”

-In Hindu mythology, Brahma is the lonely creator god who “yearned for someone to keep him company, and his thought split the temporary body he was using into two parts, like halves of a clam shell coming apart.
+In Hindu mythology, Brahma is the lonely creator-god, who “yearned for someone to keep him company, and his thought split the temporary body he was using into two parts, like the halves of a clam shell coming apart.
 One of the two parts was male, and the other female.
 They looked at each other as husband and wife.”
-This is also seen in a beautiful passage from the Qu’ran: “I was a hidden treasure, and I longed [loved] to be known, so I created the world.”
+This is also seen in a beautiful passage from the Qu’ran.
+“I was a hidden treasure, and I longed [loved] to be known, so I created the world.”

-The centre of this world was often symbolised by a pillar of gold, a world tree, or a Holy, or Cosmic Mountain, This symbolised order rising out of chaos.
-A bridge between humans and the great mystery of the universe.
+The centre of this world was often symbolised by a pillar of gold, a world tree, or a Holy, or Cosmic Mountain, This symbolised order rising out of chaos; a bridge between humans and the great mystery of the universe.
 This central pillar, or point, was also seen as the axis mundi, which connected the three realms of heaven, earth, and the underworld.
-It was widely believed that if the tree was to break, or the mountain crumble, then this would signal a reversion to chaos, and the end of the world.
+It was widely believed that, if the tree were to break, or the mountain crumble, then this would signal a reversion to chaos, and the end of the world.